moscaribera-axway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_cassandra.md

 #### Update Cassandra's driver configuration in API Gateway

-Before upgrading the Cassandra cluster, you must set Cassandra's driver protocol to version `V3` in your gateways:
+Before upgrading the Cassandra cluster, you must set Cassandra's driver protocol to version `V3` in your gateways.
+You must update and restart each API Gateway instance individually:

 1. Create a file called `jvm.xml` in the following location: